What is Truly a Sustainable Bikini?

 A women walking on the beach in a Sustainable Bikinis from natural fibers

-The conversation around sustainable bikinis and swimwear has been dominated by recycled synthetics like ECONYL and other forms of repurposed plastics.
+The conversation around sustainable bikini and swimwear has been dominated by recycled synthetics like ECONYL and other forms of repurposed plastics.
 While these materials offer a step forward in reducing plastic waste, they fall short when considering the full environmental impact—particularly when it comes to microplastic pollution and biodegradability.

 At Public Myth, we believe a truly sustainable bikini should be made from natural, biodegradable fibers that do not contribute to ocean pollution.
 This is why we have chosen to craft our bikinis using Merino Wool and a Bamboo/Cotton blend—two materials that break down naturally and offer numerous benefits for both the wearer and the planet.